algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

 ## 4. Sprite and Graphics Management

-- **Memory optimization**: To optimize memory usage, sprite data is stored in compressed formats where applicable, minimizing the use of Block RAM.
-Only necessary frames are loaded into Block RAM during active gameplay to prevent overuse of resources.
+- **Memory optimization**: Sprite data is compressed where possible to reduce Block RAM usage.
+Only active frames are loaded during gameplay to conserve memory.

-- **Future enhancements**:
+- **Animation handling**: Animated sprites for the frog and vehicles are cycled through preloaded frames, managed by Flip-Flops and LUTs for smooth transitions.
-    - Animated sprites will be implemented by cycling through preloaded frames of animation for both the frog (hopping) and the vehicles (moving wheels).
-These frames will be controlled using additional Flip-Flops and LUTs[^3] to manage timing and transitions.
+- **Example Verilog code for Block RAM**:

-Verilog code
+    ```verilog
     module block_ram(
         input clk,
         input [9:0] address, // 10-bit address